Please visit the Office of Strategic Alliances and Technology Transfer [website] for the most recent information and contract templates.

 - The research will be funded under another existing multi-project agreement between the sponsor and MIT (examples include a MITEI founding or sustaining member’s agreement or a current research consortium agreement).

-In these cases, normally either the sponsor, the PI or the DLC should inform RAS which existing agreement is intended to govern the new proposal.
+In these cases, normally either the sponsor, the PI or the DLCI should inform RAS which existing agreement is intended to govern the new proposal.